arrow

 3. Set clear KPIs and a budget.
 Keep in mind that campaigns have a cumulative effect, so if you don’t see results right away, define checkpoints when you change your settings.
 Typically, a period of two weeks is indicative.

 4. Analyze previous campaigns and channels.
 For subsequent launches, the goal is to reduce the cost per click, per customer, and per reach.
-Based on previous experience, an optimization of 10–20% is achievable.
+An optimization of 10–20% is achievable.

 5. Remember that channels work best in synergy.
 Experiment with different combinations of channels to find the unique mix that delivers results for your company.